hbr/alba-lang-description/docs/introduction.md

 be used to prove the correctness of programs written in this language.

 There are certainly more authors who proposed similar ideas.
-But Robert Floyd and Tony Hoare are today the most cited in that are.
+But Robert Floyd and Tony Hoare are today the most cited in that area.

 So in academia the idea of writing software which is correct by construction started to gain some momentum.